Day 1 | Arrival in Chiang Mai “The Rose of the North”

 Today’s ride takes us through a very picturesque landscape.
 Plantations producing a variety of regional fruits border our route to Nakhon Sawan, considered as the gateway to Northern Thailand.
 Four major rivers flow through this province: Rivers Ping, Yom, Nan and the famous Chao Phraya, the latter of which flows through Bangkok and into the Gulf of Siam, marking

-Thailand’s traditional centre.
+Thailand’s traditional center.
 The award-winning Utthayan Sawayan Park rests in the city’s core and is surrounded by a large lake, making it a popular meeting place.

 From our bikes we can observe farmers dressed in their typical round hats at work in the fields, cultivating rice.
 We roll past traditional villages and countless rice fields.
 We stay in a clean modest hotel on the outskirts of Sing Buri, a typical Thai town.
 Wat Phikun Tong is Sing Buri’s most famous temple with the biggest sitting Buddha in Thailand.
 It is surrounded by a peaceful garden inviting visitors to meditate.